caseyshields/breathe/docs/notes.md

 - I think I'm doing the motion blur wrong; I should just make the skelton look like the silhouette and have in render into that cumulative image buffer...

+- GameSessions fields are populated by index.js?

+- How does GameSession.PoseLandmarks get updated by MediaPipe?

 # Heartbeat Solutions;

 - Heartbeat is another bio-rhythm which we might try to embody on the screen